The GIS Service Pledge Program is a partnership between URISA’s GISCorps, Esri, and YOU!

 - You must commit to writing a report for our website upon completion of the project.

-- If your project requires long term maintenance on AGO, you must provide detail on transitioning your project to the agency you are working for, including training and data upkeep.
+- If your project requires long term maintenance on AGO, you must provide detail on transitioning the project to the agency you are working for, including training and data upkeep.

 - If you currently have a license that is expiring, and you would like to keep the same AGO landing page, you must include the URL in the form.
 Otherwise, a new user account will be created for you.

-- Unclear or incomplete proposals will not be accepted.
+- All questions in the survey must be answered completely.
+Unclear or incomplete proposals will not be approved.

-Send your questions about GIS Service Pledge to: firstname.lastname@example.org
+- Send questions about the Pledge to: email@example.com